ddnexus/pagy/docs/extras/calendar.md

 it on your actual DB in order to evaluate the performance.

 If you want to use it dynamically, you can skip the extra query and the relative feedback by returning `nil` when you need it.
 !!!

+### UI features

+If this method is defined, pagy will run it for each configured calendar unit and will add an extra `empty-page` CSS class to the links to empty pages (that can be targeted to give a visual UI feedback or hide the empty pages).
+Pagy will also add a `title` attribute to display a tooltip info for each page link.

+You can also leap the empty pages, forcing the UI to land on the next page with results, regardless of the request.
+Just pass the
+`leap: true` variable to the configuration of any unit to enable the behavior for that unit.

+!!!
+Browser address
+Notice that the leap feature **does not perform a new request** to the next page with results: it just serves the target page as it were requested originally.
+That means that while the UI leaps to the next page with results, the address in the browser will obviously not update.
+!!!

 ===